jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-01.md

 #### ✅ Document Your Process

 Create a table with three columns in the **Experimentation** section.
-For each tutorial, create **three images**.
+For each tutorial, create **four images**.
 For each image, include:

 1. **Image**
    - Insert generated images (screenshots).